troyvassalotti/troyv.dev/src/posts/redesign-2022.md

 If you check out my [music pages](/music/), you'll notice a few things:

-1. A web component that plays my music (unrelated to serverless of edge, but worth a callout)
+1. A web component that plays my music (unrelated to serverless or edge, but worth a callout)
 2. A block of text above the H1 that tells you what I'm currently listening to, if anything.
 3. A [series of data](/music/stats/) from my [ListenBrainz](https://listenbrainz.org/user/actionhamilton/) account where I scrobble all my listening habits to.